Developer(s) – Big Sandwich Games

 Although this game lacks uniqueness in one aspect, it does make up for in terms of gameplay.
 The player takes control of a dragon and must collect as much gold and capture as many princesses as possible before the timer runs out, and must collect more so than the CPU dragon in each stage of the game.
 There are several different game modes, including a survival mode, which gives the game an unprecedented amount of replay value; even the online multiplayer is handled particularly well in my opinion.

 Controls – 10/10

 Since isometric gameplay has been around for some time, I think there would have been serious issues with this game if the control scheme hadn’t have been handled properly.
 Fortunately, not only has it been handled properly, but the combat system also differs from many other games, and it actually makes Hoard stand out even more than perhaps players may assume at first glance.

 Originality – 7/10

-I think the reasons why this game stands out among most other indie RPGs released on PlayStation console of late are many; it has a great amount of replay value, making it last for hours upon hours on end, the combat system differs from most other RPGs I’ve ever played, and it’s also one of very few games whereby the player is put in control of a dragon ,which personally speaks to me, since they were my favourite mythological beasts growing up.
+I think the reasons why this game stands out among most other indie RPGs released on PlayStation console of late are many; it has a great amount of replay value, making it last for hours upon hours on end, the combat system differs from most other RPGs I’ve ever played, and it’s also one of the very few games whereby the player is put in control of a dragon, which personally speaks to me since they were my favorite mythological beasts growing up.
 I have enjoyed a few games to include dragons, such as the Spyro 2, and later Skyrim, but this title does very well to differentiate itself form even those two classics.

 Overall, Hoard is an extremely addictive and enjoyable game, and it is an exceptional catalyst for keeping PlayStation 3 consoles on shelves for at least a little while longer.
 It’s one of the very few games I’ll play multiplayer on, and several more game modes to keep players entertained for an extraordinarily amount of time.